-Minnesota was among the states with rapid growth in its production of high school graduates between 1991-92 and 2004-05, the most recent year of actual data from public schools (Figure 2).
-In 2004-05, 58,391 students graduated from public high schools in the state, 12,163 more graduates than were produced in 1991-92, representing growth of 26.3 percent.
-Nonpublic schools in the state graduated an estimated 4,876 in 2004-05, which itself was about 1,700 more than graduated in

-1991-92.
-Of Minnesota's total number of high school graduates each year, on average, nonpublic schools produced an estimated 7 percent.
+Ohio was among the states with rapid growth in its production of high school graduates between 1991-92 and 2004-05, the most recent year of actual data from public schools (Figure 2).
+In 2004-05, 116,702 students graduated from public high schools in the state, 12,180 more graduates than were produced in 1991-92, representing growth of 11.7 percent.
+Nonpublic schools in the state added an estimated 13,838 in 2004-05, which was 2,364 more than graduated in 1991-92.
+Of Ohio's total number of high school graduates each year, nonpublic schools produced an estimated 10 percent, on average.
+But projections indicate that nonpublic schools will see a significant reduction in graduates in the years ahead.

-However, along with much of the rest of the nation, Minnesota is poised to enter a new period characterized by much more stagnant growth or declines in the production of high school graduates.
-After reaching a peak in 2007-08 at 60,321, the state will see a sharp decline in the number of public high school graduates each year through 2013-14, assuming a continuation of existing patterns of enrollment, progression, and completion.
-During the same time, the number of high school graduates is forecast to drop by nearly 5,800 (9.6 percent).
-Subsequently, projections indicate that production will recover, ultimately returning to the 2007-08 peak level by 2020-21.
+Along with much of the rest of the nation, Ohio is poised to enter a new period characterized by much more stagnant growth or declines in the production of high school graduates.
+After reaching a peak in 2008-09 at 124,275, the state will see a sharp decline in the number of public high school graduates each year through 2014-15, assuming a continuation of existing patterns of enrollment, progression, and completion.
+During that timeframe, the number of high school graduates is forecast to drop by over 11,000 (9 percent).
+Subsequently, projections indicate that production will experience a mild recovery before another period of annual decreases begins in 2017-18.

-The racial/ethnic composition of Minnesota's

-public high school graduating classes will continue to diversify over the coming decade and beyond (Figure 3).
-In 1994-95, White non-Hispanics accounted for 92.3 percent of the graduates from the state's public high schools.
-A decade later, that proportion had dropped to 86.9 percent.
-By 2014-15, the proportion of White non-Hispanics will have fallen to around 78.7 percent.
+The racial/ethnic composition of Ohio's public high school graduating classes will continue to diversify over the coming decade and beyond (Figure 3).
+In 1994-95, White non-Hispanics accounted for 88 percent of the graduates from the state's public high schools.
+A decade later, that proportion had dropped to 84.5 percent.
+By 2014-15, the proportion of White non-Hispanics will have fallen to under 82.2 percent.

 These changes are roughly comparable to the experience of states all over the country.
 Although the magnitude may differ substantially, the nation as a whole is undergoing sweeping changes in the racial/ethnic composition of its population.
-In Minnesota, as in other states, the big changes are the result of rapid growth in the number of Hispanic high school students and graduates, coupled with a shrinking number of White non-Hispanics in the educational pipeline.
+In Ohio, as in other states, the big changes are the result of rapid growth in the number of Hispanic high school students and graduates, coupled with a shrinking number of White non-Hispanics in the educational pipeline.
 While immigration has contributed to the growth of the Hispanic population, signs of the continuing demographic shift are evident in data showing a dramatic increase in the number of Hispanic births, which is due in part to a higher fertility rate among Hispanic women.
-In addition, each year, Minnesota's graduates of Black non-Hispanic descent are projected to add about the same number of graduates as the state's Hispanics.

 Figure 4.
-Minnesota High School Graduates by Race/Ethnicity, 1991-92 to 2004-05 (Actual), 2005-06 to 2021-22 (Projected)
+Ohio High School Graduates by Race/Ethnicity 1991-92 to 2004-05 (Actual), 2005-06 to 2021-22 (Projected)

-Hispanic graduates from public schools in the state numbered 1,322 in 2004-05.
-But within a decade, Hispanic graduates are projected to increase by about 140 percent to around 3,175 (Figure 4).
-Black non-Hispanics, who accounted for 2,637 graduates in 2004-05, will grow by about 51 percent, to reach nearly 4,000 by 2014-15.
-Growth among Asians/Pacific Islanders will also be considerable over the same time span, rising by 26.6 percent over their 2004-05 level of 2,837.
-Meanwhile, the number of White non-Hispanic graduates will slip by about 16.4 percent from its 2004-05 level of 50,749.
-Finally, American Indians/Alaska Natives, which accounted for 848 graduates in 2004-05, are projected to see a reduction in their numbers of about 10 percent over the same span.
+Hispanic graduates from public schools in the state numbered 1,723 in 2004-05.
+But within a decade Hispanic graduates are projected to increase by about 81.3 percent to about 3,125 (Figure 4).
+Growth among Asians/Pacific Islanders will also be considerable over the same time span, rising by 32 percent over the 2004-05 level of 1,726.
+Meanwhile, the number of White non-Hispanic graduates will slip by about 9.3 percent from its 2004-05 level of 97,704.
+After experiencing considerable growth initially, by 2014-15, the number of Black non-Hispanic graduates will have fallen by about 600 (4.4 percent) below its level in 2004-05, when it was 14,308.
+Finally, American Indians/Alaska Natives, who accounted for just 128 graduates in 2004-05, are projected to see about the same number a decade later.